Metal Muffin Pan Cooks Too Dark!

 Our oven was new when we built this house and is pretty accurate with it's temps. and I also notice what Scott is talking about.
 I love the MMP, but when making bread/muffin types of things they are always dark where they were in contact w/ the pan.
 I adjust the temp. as recommended and shorten the cooking time, but this is still an issue with me.
 I really love the stoneware and sometimes wish we had a mini muffin stone. ;)

-1. Why does my metal muffin pan always cook too dark?
+Why is my metal muffin pan cooking the muffins too dark?

-2. Can I use a different type of pan for baking muffins?
+Should I use a different type of muffin pan to avoid dark muffins?

-3. How can I prevent my muffins from sticking to the metal pan?
+How can I prevent my muffins from getting too dark on the bottom?

-5. Can I use my metal muffin pan for anything other than muffins?
+Can I line my metal muffin pan with paper liners to avoid dark muffins?

 Similar Pampered Chef Threads